Jump to Sections

-The Assessment Technologies Institute’s Test of Essential Academic Skills (ATI TEAS) is a really important part of getting into nursing school and pursuing your dream of becoming a nurse.
-Colleges and universities use this exam to make sure that candidates have the required skills necessary to succeed in their nursing programs.
+The Assessment Technologies Institute’s Test of Essential Academic Skills (ATI TEAS) exam is an important part of entering nursing school and pursuing your dream of becoming a nurse.
+Colleges and universities use this exam to ensure that candidates have the skills necessary to succeed in their nursing programs.

 If you’re looking to take the ATI TEAS test but aren’t sure what to expect, you’ve come to the right place.
-We’ll walk you through what you need to know about this exam, including what topics are included and the steps you can take to study and pass the TEAS test.
+We’ll walk you through what you need to know about this exam, including the topics and steps you can take to study and pass the TEAS test.

 The ATI TEAS exam is used by a number of schools to evaluate candidates’ readiness for higher education in a field related to health sciences, generally either nursing school or allied health studies.